TemmyNetGuard/asymmetric-encryption-lab/README.md

 # Asymmetric Encryption Lab - RSA Encryption using OpenSSL

 ## Overview
 This lab demonstrates asymmetric encryption using the RSA algorithm via OpenSSL on Kali Linux.
-Asymmetric encryption uses a key pair — a public key for encryption and a private key for decryption.
+Asymmetric encryption uses a key pair: a public key for encryption and a private key for decryption.

 ---